Horrible Bosses 2 poster

 The inciting incident occurs at 13 minutes when Bert Hanson cancels the 100,000-unit order after the trio has invested everything into manufacturing.
 He reveals his scheme to drive them into bankruptcy so he can buy their patent cheaply.
 They're financially ruined..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to The trio actively decides to kidnap Rex Hanson (Bert's son) to ransom him for $500,000 - the exact amount they need.
+This reveals the protagonist's commitment to The trio actively decides to kidnap Rex Hanson (Bert's son) to ransom him for $500,000 - the exact amount they need.
 They cross into the criminal world, committing to a plan that will define the rest of the story., moving from reaction to action.

 At 54 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat The kidnapping appears successful - they have Rex, make the ransom call to Bert, and it seems like their plan is working.
+Significantly, this crucial beat The kidnapping appears successful - they have Rex, make the ransom call to Bert, and it seems like their plan is working.
 False victory: they think they're in control, but the stakes are about to raise dramatically., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 81 minutes (75% through) represents the emotional nadir.
 Here, The guys discover Rex's true plan: he manipulated them into kidnapping him so he could murder his father, inherit everything, and frame them for it.
-Their dream of business success is dead, and they face prison or worse., illustrates the protagonist at their lowest point.
+Their dream of business success is dead, and they face prison or worse., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 86 minutes initiates the final act resolution at 80% of the runtime.
 The guys realize they have evidence of Rex's real plan and decide to turn the tables.
 They'll expose Rex and Bert, using their friendship and the lessons learned from being their own bosses to outsmart both Hansons., demonstrating the transformation achieved throughout the journey.